Deep dive: the (in)stability of op-amps

 Back to the basics: the open-loop amplifier

 In effect, the op-amp is a voltage comparator: the circuit outputs 0 V when Vin+ drops below Vin- (fixed at 2.5 V), or swings to 5 V otherwise.
+Again, there is a linear region in between, but we’d be hard-pressed to find it with standard benchtop tools.

 The voltage follower

-In practice, op-amps are typically employed with some form of a negative feedback loop.
 The simplest example — a voltage follower with an apparent 1x (unity) gain — is shown below:

 The analysis partly vindicates the mental shortcut we have talked about before: when AOL is very high, it follows that 1 / (1 + AOL) ≈ 0 and AOL / (1 + AOL) ≈ 1, so the last expression is kinda-sorta equivalent to: